Issues relating to iOS: 9.7-inch iPad Pro bricking issue

 iOS 9.3.2 caused problems for some 9.7-inch iPad Pro owners, with multiple MacRumors readers and Twitter users reporting issues shortly after installing the update over the air.
-Affected users are seeing an "Error 56" message that instructs them to plug their devices into iTunes.
+Affected users saw an "Error 56" message that instructs them to plug their devices into iTunes.

 As a result, iOS 9.3.2 update was withdrawn.
 This issue was fixed with a re-release version of iOS 9.3.2 in June 2016, with build number 13F72.

 iPhone 4S lawsuit

 Apple faced a lawsuit alleging its iOS 9 mobile operating software significantly slowed down the iPhone 4S.
-The lawsuit filed in New York federal court and first spotted by Apple Insider sought $5 million from Apple.
+The lawsuit sought $5 million from Apple.

 Bluetooth

 Many iPhone SE owners experienced various issues relating to phone calls via Bluetooth connectivity.
 This issue was fixed with iOS 9.3.2.

 Security

 A WebKit rendering component exploit was discovered that threatened users' security by allowing access to device sensors was discovered with the release of 9.3.3.
 The exploit worked by tricking the user to click on a URL contained in an SMS.
 This was quickly fixed with the release of 9.3.5.